Aruncus dioicus var. acuminatus

 - Bloom time: May - August

-- Native habitat/range: Common throughout most areas of western OR, WA and northern CA including the Cascades along streams and in moist meadows and forests, but also sometimes in disturbed areas such as roadsides.
+- Native habitat/range: common along streams, in moist meadows and forests, but also sometimes in disturbed areas such as roadsides, throughout western Oregon, Washington and northern California including the Cascades.
 Portland Plant List - yes.

-- Special features & uses: supports wildlife, including hummingbirds!
+- Special features & uses: hummingbird and pollinator favorite

 Gardening with Goatsbeard: Goatsbeard is a hardy perennial that dies back each winter, preparing to gorgeously return each spring.
 It’s tolerant of variable light and soil conditions but does particularly well in acidic soils with high organic matter.
 It does best with at least half-day shade, and tolerates sun provided the soil is moist enough.
 It spreads slowly by rhizomes to form attractive patches, so be sure to give it space to expand.
 Grow it with associates (those that naturally grow together and depend on each other), including Douglas-fir, western hemlock, western red cedar, vine maple, deer fern, maidenhair fern, inside-out flower, wild ginger, and western trillium.
 (Eileen M. Stark, Real Gardens Grow Natives)